 Frequently Asked Questions

-For beginning golfers, asking questions when it comes to your equipment is important for understand why certain clubs can perform differently.
+For beginners and high handicappers golfers, asking questions when it comes to your equipment is important for understand why certain clubs can perform differently.
 Here, we have outlined some of the most common questions surrounding wedges.

 Q: What Degree is a Pitching Wedge?

-A: Pitching wedges usually have between 45 and 48 degrees of loft.
-Pitching wedge are blended from your iron sets and are used mostly on fuller shots into greens.
+A: Pitching wedge usually is between 45 and 48 degrees of loft.
+Pitching wedge is blended from your iron sets and are used mostly on fuller shots into greens.
 Pitching wedge is used to hit the ball with higher and shorter trajectory than 9 iron and lower and longer trajectory than a gap wedge.
 Pitching wedge is often most used wedge.

 Q: What Degree is a Sand Wedge?